Ye-May-Nan-Mian/Ye-Ye/ml/README.md

 We don't train the neural network ourselves, because there are already good enough open models (e.g. dlib) for us to use, and we don't have enough data to train a good enough network.

 So, this catalog is empty.

+[FacePoseEstimation](https://github.com/Merle314/FacePoseEstimation)(using dlib) may can be better to calculate 3 degrees of freedom face angle.